 In the Neu Theory cosmos, the 4 accelerations are universally synchronized with the current speed of light.
 This means that the “now” of observers that exist billions of light years apart, is in principle concurrent.
 All observers in the universe synchronously accelerate together, experiencing uniform natural forces, the intensity of which is based entirely on number.

 In the Neu Theory model the “forces” we commonly call gravity, magnetism and electricity are not considered “fundamental” by themselves.
 They are secondary forces caused by the underlying natural acceleration of a physical body.
-Natural physical acceleration pressure is the primary force, the synergy fields are secondary forces and effects projected into space.
+Natural physical acceleration pressure is the primary force, the movement/synergy fields are secondary forces and effects projected into space.

 Natural Accelerations Table

 | Movement/Synergy Fields||Forces||Effects|

 |1||g-spin of matter (all cores & electron membranes)||right hand rule||= c||• magnetic fields|